availproject/op-evm/README.md

 ## Getting Started

+### Demo Deployment

-For detailed instructions on installation, configuration, and usage, refer to the [DEPLOYMENT](/docs/demo.md).
+For detailed instructions on installation, configuration, and usage, refer to the [DEMO DEPLOYMENT](/docs/demo-deployment.md).

+### Devnet/Testnet Deployment

+To deploy a devnet or a testnet in AWS using terraform follow the instructions [here](/deployment/readme.md).

 ## Testing Fraudproof